yeslogic/prince-docs/docs/help-install.md

 Some older Linux distributions do not come with fontconfig and this may cause the above error.
 This error will usually be followed by errors relating to [Missing glyphs or fonts](#missing-glyphs-or-fonts) that cannot be found due to the absence of Fontconfig.

 Solution 1
-install Fontconfig (see your operating system's documentation).
+Install Fontconfig (see your operating system's documentation).

 Solution 2
 Redefine the CSS generic font families to use TrueType fonts that are specified directly by their filenames, avoiding the need to use Fontconfig at all.
 In extreme cases it might be advisable to disable system fonts completely with the [`--no-system-fonts`](command-line.md#cl-no-system-fonts) command-line option.
 See [Fonts](styling.md#fonts) and [Redefining the generic font families](styling.md#redefining-the-generic-font-families).